Acharvak/Cookie-Clicker-Agronomicon/README.md

 * The probability shown for plant upgrades dropping doesn’t account for the “Seedless to nay” achievement.
 If you have it, the actual chance will be higher.
 * Probabilities for “mutation recipe outcomes” don’t account for the Wood Chips mutation bonus.
 But the probabilities shown when you hover over a tile do account for Wood Chips and all (or most) other modifiers.
 * If a tile is under an aging modifier or a weed/fungus repellent effect, then Agronomicon assumes this effect will stay the same next tick, even if it might change.
 In most cases it doesn’t matter in practice, though.
 * When you click on any tile, your soil selector will lock up for a couple of milliseconds.
 Also there may be slight lag if you start rapidly clicking on different tiles.
-This is due to how Agronomicon integrates its interface into the game—there are some better way, and I’ll hopefully implement one eventually, but it will require a surprisingly large amount of code.
+This is due to how Agronomicon integrates its interface into the game—there are some better ways, and I’ll hopefully implement one eventually, but it will require a surprisingly large amount of code.

 Preemptively Answered Questions